CHALLENGE Job & Internship Fair

 - Be sure you have professional attire to wear, first impressions are very important.

-The CHALLENGE Consortium organizes this Expo to assist students in finding jobs and internships.
+The CHALLENGE Consortium organizes this Fair to assist students in finding jobs and internships.

 Students are responsible for all necessary precautions when interviewing for or accepting positions with the organizations attending the Fair as well as for checking the credentials and integrity of any employer.